 The season officially opens on 1st February and extends to the 30th September.
 The effective season, however, begins with a small run of large spring salmon, averaging 10lbs, during the month of May.
 Ballynahinch is, however, traditionally a summer fishery.
 The main run of grilse (salmon that have been at sea for one winter) appears in early June with fresh fish continuing to turn up until the last day of the season.
 The Ballynahinch grilse are traditionally very large, by Irish standards, averaging 5-7lbs with grilse up to 8lbs being caught late in the season.

-The closure of the Irish drift net fishery in 2007 has had a profound impact on the stocks at Ballynahinch with the run of salmon doubling in the first year.
+The closure of the Irish drift net fishery in 2007 has had a profound impact on the stocks at Ballynahinch with the run of salmon doubling in the first year following the closure.
 The average size of salmon has also increased given that the larger fish were being taken by the nets as they returned to the coast.

 Ballynahinch was a celebrated fishery for its colossal catches of sea trout.
-During the nineties and up to four years ago the stocks of these stunningly energetic fish were seriously damaged by local salmon aquaculture and its attendant parasites.
-Since the downsizing of the salmon farm in the estuary, the stocks have bounced back at an alarming rate and the fishery is on the road to being one of the premier sea trout fisheries again.
-Catches increased by 12 fold in the first year of the recovery.
-The best time for sea trout fishing breaks is from early June until the end of July.
+During the nineties and up to 2004 the stocks of these stunningly energetic fish were seriously damaged by local salmon aquaculture and its attendant parasites.
+Since the downsizing of the salmon farm in the estuary, the stocks have bounced back, and the fishery is on the road to being one of the premier sea trout fisheries again.
+The best time for sea trout fishing breaks is from early June until mid-July.

 Enjoy the very finest fly fishing holiday that Ireland has to offer within Ballynahinch Castle Hotel Estate Connemara Ireland.